ahlstromcj/rtl66/README.md

 ## Recent Changes

+    *   Version 0.2.0:
+        *   Using C++ initialization braces (e.g. "string s { "Hello" })
+        *   Refactoring of the internals of port management.
+        *   Fixing a lot of bugs.
+        *   Trying to get playback to work.
     *   Version 0.1.0:
         *   Usage of meson instead of autotools or cmake.
         *   Got the code to build (Linux, maybe Windows) and the test programs to work.

 // vim: sw=4 ts=4 wm=2 et ft=markdown